Tom Larscheid: Broadcasting career

 In early March 2007, Larscheid hinted that he might retire from his colour commentary duties at the end of the 2006–07 hockey season, his 24th with the Canucks.
 However, Larscheid on May 15, 2007 signed a new 1-year contract with TEAM 1040 to continue being the colour commentator for the Vancouver Canucks.

 Tom also made daily appearances on the "Canucks Lunch with Blake Price and Dave Tomlinson" radio show.

 On July 28, 2010, Larscheid announced that he would be retiring at the start of the 2010–11 season.
 His final radio call was the Vancouver Canucks season opener against the Los Angeles Kings on October 9.
 He spent 27 seasons as the colour commentator for the Vancouver Canucks and was replaced by Dave Tomlinson.

 On-air personality

 Larscheid was known for his enthusiasm.
 He didn't hide his support for the Canucks or the Lions.
 He would criticize players, coaches and officials, including players of the home teams whom he didn't think gave a maximum effort.

-There were couple of incidents where he has uttered expletives on the air, for which he later apologized.
+There were a couple of incidents where he uttered expletives on the air, for which he later apologized.
 One was during Game 1 of the 1994 Western Conference Final, when Toronto defenceman Jamie Macoun speared Vancouver's Murray Craven, causing an angered Larscheid to exclaim, "That's just bullshit!"
 Another was during the famous incident in 2000 when Boston defenceman Marty McSorley two-handed Vancouver's Donald Brashear over the head, which prompted Larscheid to react in a similar way.